Free Fun For Kids!

 Thursday, August 5th • MATT HEATON & THE OUTSIDE TOYS

 Matt Heaton believes music for kids can be entertaining for both children AND parents.
 His songs are a mix of rockabilly, surf, American roots and Irish traditional music, delivered with a wry sense of humor and a sincere sense of fun.
 Whether you call it children’s music, family music, kindie or toddlerbilly it’s sure to please listeners of all ages.
+THIS SHOW WILL MOVE INDOORS TO LOWELL MEMORIAL AUDITORIUM, 50 EAST MERRIMACK STREET.
 Sponsored by Community Teamwork, Inc.

 Wednesday, August 11th • SHINE & THE MOONBEAMS

 Shine and the Moonbeams have played their special blend of Soul and Funk music for families all over New York City.
 Carnegie Hall, Lincoln Center, and Summer Stage are just a few of the venues that have welcomed them.
 They invite kids of all ages to make a joyful noise and participate in an interactive journey that is not only creative but educational and socially relevant.
 Shawana Kemp is Shine.
 Winners of the 2013 Parents Choice Award.
 Out with the Kids raved that Shine and the Moonbeams’ songs were “heartfelt, insightful and emotional, with brilliant musicianship to boot.”
 Sponsored by Parker Lectures.

 Wednesday, August 18th • BEN RUDNICK & FRIENDS